 Being a successful online learner requires discipline and taking control of the situation.
 Daily structured periods will enhance your success rate.
 Get outside, get some fresh air and even sit in your garden or porch.
 A change is as good as a holiday.
 Do some exercises just to get your heart rate up.
 Play some quick games as variety will help undo mental blocks.
 Everyone is different so select times and methods that work for you.

-To download and share this guide with your friends and family, click here.
+To download and share this guide with your friends and family, click here to download.